scuzzydude/asimov/asimov.md

 With a genius-based wealth system, it's possible to create organizations that can align with both the creation of wealth and the most efficient solutions to problems.
 Without the government, and without property-based profit.

 Corporations are property and thus can be bought and be gifted to mankind.
-Scoot may not own corporations, but they can be responsible for them.
+Scoot may not own corporations, but can be responsible for them.

 After the early staking, seeding and development phase of The Foundation, the only way to receive new mint asimov will be to scoot something.
 Corporations can't create Scoot.
 If they have a great product or brand their employees, shareholders or customers may create Scoot as an honor, but the corporations can't profit from this directly.
 The Foundation will trade scoot at registration, but it'll be a fixed amount.
 The only way to get a large volume of asimov will be to convert something property-valued into Scoot.